 But fortunately today, anti glare coatings are more durable.
 Indeed they generally last longer under most conditions.
 But they are NOT indestructible.
 Anti glare coatings are still quite delicate.
 So be careful.

 To sum all this up, here’s our tried-and-true procedure to clean anti glare glasses.

-- Apply dish soap.
-Then, onto each lens, place one or two drops of dishwashing liquid; the manual kind, not that for automatic dishwashers.
+Then, onto each lens, place one or two drops of dish washing liquid; the hand kind, not that for dishwasher machines.

 As with most things, an ounce of prevention is worth a pound of cure when it comes to anti glare eye glasses.
 So to preserve their peak performance, avoid getting them very dirty in the first place, or at least, minimize how dirty you get them.
 Avoid solvents like turpentine or citrus-based cleaners, or any harsh chemicals, as these can quickly obliterate the micro thin anti reflective films on your lenses.

 True, you’ll always have some body oil on glasses that are worn every day.
 But keep in mind that even when you employ the procedure above for the gentlest cleaning, cleaning operations stress the anti reflective coatings.
 Too much cleaning will damage them.
 So, wear and store your specs such that they require minimal cleaning.
 But for those times when cleaning is absolutely necessary, use the procedure above for the least damaging yet best restoration of performance to your delicate lenses.